ryans2014/MtLib/README.md

 ```C++
 void ThreadPool::RunRref(std::function<void()>&& f);
 ```
 * This function is a simplified version of ThreadPool::Run.
 It envokes a no-argument, no-return function on a pooled thread.
 One special feature of this method is that function object f is passed with moving semantics.
-This feature is especially useful when you want to pass ownership of a object to a lambda function and let the destructor of the lambda function object take care of the object destruction from a different thread (see ThreadPool::Delete implementation for more details).
+This feature is especially useful when you want to pass ownership of an object to a lambda function and let the destructor of the lambda function object take care of the object destruction from a different thread (see ThreadPool::Delete implementation for more details).

 ```C++